Grandparenting from a distance can be a challenge.

 Moving thousands of miles away from the place my spouse and I called home was a dream come true.
 City life no longer held its appeal and we were ready to embark on a new adventure in a small town.

 In doing so our family would be spread out all over the country.

 The move has been successful.
 However, long-distance grandparenting can be a challenge.

 Although I think with the right attitude and my time-tested ideas, you can build a meaningful bond with your grandchildren.
 Don’t let the fear of distance keep you from relocating, or on the flip-side, retiring in place.

-As Rebel Retiree discussed in his article “What Type of Grandparent are You”, he proposes that retirees follow the path with a heart, live the life of their dreams, and not use the grandparent card to determine where to live in retirement.
+In Rebel Retiree’s article “What Type of Grandparent are You”, he suggests that retirees follow the path with a heart, live the life of their dreams, and not use the grandparent card to determine where to live in retirement.

 Consider what a grandparenting study from AARP found; approximately 50 percent of grandparents live more than 200 miles from their grandchildren.

 For some of us, that may seem close, for others, 200 miles is a great distance.
 Regardless of your perception of how far or near, it may help to know that there are large numbers of long-distance grandparents.